cnnrrss/ten-x-coder/frameworks/aws/Redshift.md

 The maximum size of a single input row from any source is 4 MB.

 To export data from a table to a set of files in an Amazon S3, use the UNLOAD command.

+### Recommendations

+- Addressing uncompressed storage for a singletable is a one-time optimization that _requires_ the table to be rebuilt.
+- Consider moving each actively queried db to a separate dedicated cluster.
+    - Can reduce resource contention and improve q perf
+- Skip compression analysis using `COPY`

 ### Redshift Spectrm
 - Query the data in its original format directly from Amazon S3 in same region